voxeltheater/handbook/tech/osc.md

 ### /voxel/lobby/globes {number}
 Set the intensity of the hanging globe lights in the lobby.
 Range is 0-100.

-### /voxel/lobby/specials {number}
-Set the intensity of the specials focused on the tables on he lobby.
-Range is 0-100.

 ### /voxel/lobby/restrooms {number}
 Set the intensity of the specials focused on the restroom signage in the lobby.
 Range is 0-100.

+### /voxel/lobby/signal
+Trigger a lighting flash in the lobby.
+Designed to indicate to audiences that it's time to move to the theatre.

 ### /voxel/ramp/globes {number}
 Set the intensity of the hanging globe light at the bottom of the ramp.
 Range is 0-100.

+## Stage

 ### /voxel/stage/runningLights {number}
 Set the intensity of the blue running lights backstage.
 Range is 0-100.

-## Sound
+# Sound

 ### /voxel/lobby/volume
 Set the gain of the lobby speakers.
 Range is -120-10.